LucaScanu/WDI_PROJECT_2/README.md

 Create a function to display a pin to mark our surfs and after that create a function which I will call surfInfo that will add and display some info about our location when the marker is clicked.

 Got stuck in visualising the weather data I wanted in my info window and spent some time trying to get my head round it.
-Tried to use a proxy request to get the proper data but eventually had be helped by Alex.
+Tried to use a proxy request to get the proper data but eventually had to be helped by Alex.

-Created a proxies controllers to house the promise request function
+Created a proxies controllers to house the promise request function and define the route into our routes file.

+Created a modal window to marker info instead of window

+Initiate authentications functions inside our main init function.
+Import a navigation bar from bootstrap.

+Created an App.register function to add a registration form to my html Created a function to listen to the submitting of the form and to create a jwt token on submission